Best Website Speed Test Tools For Your Site

 As we’ve emphasized, the overall speed of your site (i.e. how quickly each page loads), has a significant impact on how much traffic you’re able to capture.
 However, there’s more to optimizing your site’s performance than just understanding its speed.

 For example, testing tools will often provide a breakdown of how your page loads, meaning you can hone in on specific elements that need to be improved.
-We’ll talk more about these indicators later, but image optimization, code minification, caching, redirects, and much more all contribute to your overall page loading times.
+We’ll talk more about these indicators later, but image optimization, code minification, caching, redirects, and much more all contribute to your overall page load speed times.

 Speed Test vs Load Test vs Stress Test